 A IS FOR AGRICULTURE & ARCHAEOLOGY

 Utah celebrates ARCHAEOLOGY Month.
 The state has many Archaeological Sites.
 There are many petroglyphs at Newspaper Rock and it is a State Historical Monument.
 The Fremont People left distinct rock art on cliff walls.
 Range Creek has archaeological sites that are virtually untouched.
 Danger Cave has artifacts dating back over 9,500 years ago.
 The National Parks Service has an Archaeology Program.

 Over 400 species of BIRDS are found in Utah. birdwatching is popular and there are many Birding Trails.
 The Bear River Migratory Bird Refuge attracts thousands of migrating birds.
 The State Bird is the California Gull.

 Utah has a variety of Scenic BYWAYS.
 The Utah State Route 12 state highway is designated an All-American Road.
+The Grand Circle Road Trip, predominantly in Utah, is one of the most famous National Parks road trips in the country.
 The state also has many types of TRAILS and celebrates National Trails Day.
+The Narrows is considered one of the best trails in Zion National Park.
 Jones Hole Trail is in a remote and scenic part of Dinosaur National Monument in northeast Utah.
 The state has several Roadside Attractions.
-C IS FOR CAPITAL, COMMUNICATION, & COUNTIES

 All forms of COMMUNICATION are available throughout Utah including newspapers, magazines, radio, television, telephone, and Internet.
 The telephone area codes are 801 and 385.
 There are many Web Cams , and Internet service is available throughout the state.